jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 business logic without
 coding or development
 resources.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 125
-vSOC analysts can monitor and detect API cyber threats in near\-real\-time, find the information they need for effective mitigation, and trigger workflows in response to alertsensuring uninterrupted operations.
+vSOC analysts can monitor and detect API cyber threats in near\-real\-time, find the information they need for effective mitigation, and trigger workflows in response to alerts—ensuring uninterrupted operations.
 Integrating In\-Vehicle Security Data Stream
 Upstream offers pre\-built data ingestion and alerts for detecting in\-vehicle security events triggered by Intrusion Detection and Prevention Systems